toon-format/toon-dotnet/README.md

 **Token-Oriented Object Notation** is a compact, human-readable encoding of the JSON data model that minimizes tokens and makes structure easy for models to follow.
 Combines YAML-like indentation with CSV-like tabular arrays.
 Fully compatible with the [official TOON specification v3.0](https://github.com/toon-format/spec).

-**Key Features:** Minimal syntax • TOON Encoding and Decoding • Tabular arrays for uniform data • Path expansion • Strict mode validation • .NET 8.0 & 9.0 • 370+ tests with 99.7% spec coverage.
+**Key Features:** Minimal syntax • TOON Encoding and Decoding • Tabular arrays for uniform data • Path expansion • Strict mode validation • .NET 8.0, 9.0 and 10.0 • 520+ tests with 99.7% spec coverage.

 ## Quick Start